open-risk/correlationMatrix/description.rst

 For more in depth study, the Open Risk Academy has courses elaborating on the use of the library

-- Analysis of Credit Migration using Python correlationMatrix: https://www.openriskacademy.com/course/view.php?id=38
+- How to estimate an Equity Correlation Matrix using correlationMatrix: https://www.openriskacademy.com/course/view.php?id=44